-The People's Republic of Sierra Leone or Sierra Leone for short is a small west African country bordering the North Atlantic ocean between the People's Republic of Liberia (to the Southeast) and the Republic of Guinea (to the north and east).The Republic of Sierra Leone has a total land area of about 71,740 squared kilometers (about 120sq.km of which is covered by water) with about 402km of coastline.
+The Republic of Sierra Leone (or 'Sierra Leone' for short) is a small West African country bordering the North Atlantic ocean between the Republic of Liberia (to the Southeast) and the Republic of Guinea (to the north and east).The Republic of Sierra Leone has a total land area of about 71,740 squared kilometers (about 120sq km of which is covered by water) with about 402km of coastline.

-The People's Republic of Sierra Leone despite its small population size, remains one of the most culturally rich countries in all of Africa with a beautiful blend of several racial and ethnic groups living peacefully together.
-Temne the most dominant ethnic group makes up about 35% of the total population followed by the Mende (31% of the total population).
-The Limba and the Kono make up 8% and 5% of the total population respectively followed by the Kriole who make up about 2% of the total population.
+Temne, the most populous ethnic group, makes up about 35% of the total population.
+The Mendes (another major group) form about 31% of the total population.
+The Limba and the Kono make up 8% and 5% of the total population respectively, followed by the Kriole who make up about 2% of the total population.
 Please note: Historically, the Kriole people are the direct descendants of freed Jamaican slaves who were settled in the Freetown area (known as Krio) in the late 18th century.
 The Mandingo and the Loko people together make up about 4% of the total population.
-The remaining 15% of the total population consists of several other minor groups including the several refugees from Liberia's civil war, Europeans, Indians, Lebanese, Pakistanis, etc.
+The remaining fraction of the population consists of several other minor groups including the Koranko, the Yalunka, the Soso, the Fula, the Bullom, the Sherbro, the Krim, the Vai, the Gola, the Kissi, the several refugees from Liberia's civil war, Europeans, Indians, Lebanese, Pakistanis, etc.

-Sierra Leone has a literacy rate of about 35.1% for the entire population with the female literacy rate hovering around 24.4%.
-In other words, just about 24.4% of the total population of females above the age 15 living in Sierra Leone today can read and write which is one of the worst literacy rates in all of Africa.
-Poor education remains a major problem in Sierra Leone today.
+Sierra Leone has a literacy rate of about 48.1% for the entire population (nb:Sierra Leone's literacy rate increased from 34.4% in 2004 to 48.8% in 2015 according to CIA facts) with the female literacy rate hovering around 37.7%.
+In other words, just about 37.7% of the total population of females above the age 15 living in Sierra Leone today can read and write which is one of the worst literacy rates in Africa today.
+Poor education remains a major problem in Sierra Leone and its neighboring countries.